mstable/mStable-contracts/README.md

 - `Typescript Import Sorter`

 Should enforce some certain conditions through efficient use of `.gitlab-ci` and the `yarn run lint` commands.
-Possibly will require customisation fo the `.soliumrc.json` and the `.prettierrc` in order to produce builds of certain condition.
+Possibly will require customisation of the `.soliumrc.json` and the `.prettierrc` in order to produce builds of certain condition.

 ### Styling